Floyd Little: Professional career

+In his rookie year, he was elected a team captain; he would be the last Broncos rookie to do so until Bo Nix in 2024.

-In 1975, Little retired as the NFL's 7th all-time leading rusher with 6,323 yards rushing and 54 total touchdowns (rushing, receiving and returns).
+In 1975, Little retired as the NFL's seventh all-time leading rusher with 6,323 yards rushing and 54 total touchdowns (rushing, receiving and returns).
 He also threw a touchdown pass to receiver Jerry Simmons in a 1972 upset over the Oakland Raiders.
-During his rookie year, Little led the NFL in punt returns with a 16.9-yard average.
-He led the NFL in combined yards in 1967 and 1968.
-Little was Denver Broncos' team captain in all of his 9 seasons with the team, including his rookie one.
+During his rookie year, Little led the AFL in punt returns with a 16.9-yard average.
+He led the AFL in combined yards in 1967 and 1968.
+Little was Denver Broncos' team captain in all of his nine seasons with the team, including his rookie campaign.

 Little was a charter member of the Broncos' Ring of Fame in 1984, which also included; Rich Jackson, Lionel Taylor, and Goose Gonsoulin.
 He was the first Bronco to win a rushing title, leading the AFC in rushing in 1970 with 901 yards and the following year he became the first Bronco to eclipse 1,000 yards, gaining 1,133 to lead the NFL.
 Little was the first player to lead his conference in rushing for a last-place team and the 13th player ever in professional football to rush for at least 1,000 yards in one season.
 He was an American Football League All-Star in 1968.
-In a week 12 win over Buffalo, he caught 4 passes out of the backfield for 165 yards, including a 66-yard touchdown, setting a franchise record of 41.25 yards per reception which still stands.
+In a week 12 win over Buffalo, he caught four passes out of the backfield for 165 yards, including a 66-yard touchdown, setting a franchise record of 41.25 yards per reception, which still stands.
 He was named first-team "All-AFL" in 1969, and made the AFC-NFC Pro Bowl in 1970, 1971, and 1973.
 At 5′10″ and 195 pounds, Little was the smallest back to lead the league in rushing since World War II.
 He led the league in combined yards in 1967 and 1968 and was the only player to return punts for touchdowns in both seasons.
-During a 6-year period (1968–1973), Little rushed for more yards and more yards from scrimmage (rushing and receiving) than any running back in the NFL.
+During a six-year period (1968–1973), Little rushed for more yards and more yards from scrimmage (rushing and receiving) than any running back in the NFL.